DaraDadachanji/go-aws-sso-credentials-getter/README.md

 SSOcred is a cli tool that will grab temporary AWS credentials from IAM Identity Center and store them in ~/.aws/credentials

-This is a Golang fork of https://github.com/PredictMobile/aws-sso-credentials-getter
+This is mostly a Golang fork of https://github.com/PredictMobile/aws-sso-credentials-getter with a few changes

+Notably, if you do not provide a profile argument but have your AWS_PROFILE environment variable set, it will use that profile

 ## Installation